Resonant Snare Drumheads: Everything You Need To Know

-Resonant snare drum heads – also known as snare side drumheads – can be a big source of confusion for a lot of drummers out there.
-This article is here to clear that up, and give an overview and comparison of the different resonant snare heads available from the three big brands: Aquarian, Evans, and Remo.
+Resonant snare drumheads – also known as snare side drumheads – can be a big source of confusion for a lot of drummers out there.
+This article is here to clear that up, and give an overview and comparison of all the different resonant snare heads available from the three big brands: Aquarian snare side heads, Evans snare side heads, and Remo snare side heads.

-Learn about resonant snare head thickness, and the different sounds you’ll get depending on the different features available, and how thick your resonant snare head is.
 As well as being poorly understood, snare side heads can be the most overlooked drumhead on a kit, and one of the most overlooked pieces of backup gear… If your snare side head breaks mid gig, it’s game over, so always keep a spare in the bottom of your snare bag.
+Having a backup snare drum is best, but carry a spare snare drumhead as a bare minimum.
+You can keep spare heads in the bottom of your drum bags.

 Tip: Unsure of what something means on this page?
 Take a look at the Drum Sound FAQ for explanations on all of the important stuff.